Red Russian Kale

 Seasons/Availability

-Red Russian kale is available year-round with peak season during fall, winter and early spring.
+Red Russian kale is available year-round, with a peak season in the late summer through early spring.

 Current Facts